What PR agencies should expect in the next 5 years

 For many years the PR industry and the professional’s involved have had a hard time finding the right data or metrics to measure the success and ROI.

-AVE and impressions are considered principles of public relations, but as the technology improves and new platforms appear for PR specifically, there will be a reevaluation of how the PR department measures its performance, successes and more.
+AVE and impressions are considered principles of public relations and therefore, good PR, but as technology improves and new platforms appear for PR specifically, there will be a reevaluation of how the PR department measures its performance, successes and more.

 When you consider the difficulty of proving the success of a recent press release you can start to see the benefits of taking on some of the content marketing teams duties and practices.